lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 First, visualization data is _discrete_.
 This is because we use digital computers to acquire, ana lyze, and represent our data, and typically measure or sample information at a finite number of points.
 Hence, all information is necessarily represented in discrete form.

-Consider visualizing the simple continuous function $y = x^2*.
+Consider visualizing the simple continuous function $y = x^2$.
 If we are using a conventional digital computer, we must discretize this equation to operate on the data it represents (we are ignoring symbolic/analog computers and methods).
 For example, to plot this equation we would sample the function in some interval, say (-1,1), and then compute the value y of the function at a series of discrete points $x = x_i$ in this interval.
 The resulting points $((x_0,y_0), (x_1,y_1), (x_2,y_2), ... (x_n,y_n))$ connect the points with straight line segments.
 Thus, our (continuous) data is represented by a discrete sampling.

 Because of the discrete character of the data we do not know anything about regions in between data values.
 In our previous example, we know that data is generated from the function $y = x^2$, but, generally speaking, when we measure and even compute data, we cannot infer data values between points.
 This poses a serious problem, because an important visualization activity is to determine data values at arbitrary positions.
 For example, we might probe our data and desire data values even though the probe position does not fall on a known point.

 There is an obvious solution to this problem: interpolation.
 We presume a relationship between neighboring data values.
 Often this is a linear function, but we can use quadratic, cubic, spline, or other interpolation functions.
-[Chapter 8](/VTKBook/08Chapter8) discusses interpolation functions in greater detail, but for now suffice it to say that interpolation functions generate data values in between known points.
+[Chapter 8 - Advanced Data Representation](/VTKBook/08Chapter8) discusses interpolation functions in greater detail, but for now suffice it to say that interpolation functions generate data values in between known points.

 A second important characteristic of visualization data is that its structure may be _regular_ or _irregular_ (alternatively, _structured_ or _unstructured_).
 Regular data has an inherent relationship between data points.
 For example, if we sample on an evenly spaced set of points, we do not need to store all the point coordinates, only the beginning position of the interval, the spacing between points, and the total number of points.
 The point positions are then known implicitly, which can be taken of advantage of to save computer memory.